sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 ### Step 3: Prepare the Data

 In later examples we'll see how to get the data directly from the World Bank's web service, but for this example, let's keep things simple and assume we have the data already downloaded and formatted for JavaScript.
-(For brevity, only excerpts are shown below.
+(For brevity, only excerpts are shown here.
 The book's source code includes the full data set.)

 ``` {.javascript .numberLines}
 var eas = [[1960,0.156],[1961,0.155],[1962,0.157], // Data continues...